Nelarius/playground/README.md

   * Drawback: makes extension more difficult.
 Not a problem for now.
 * Implement free-look camera script
 * Normalize resource names in MeshManager and ShaderManager using r-lyeh's Unify lib.
-* Consistency: Vector should return matrix representations as well, just like Quaternion
 * Rendering matrices use Matrix4f
 * Implement Transform component & rendering system using my math module
 * Figure out a mechanism to make `componentPointer<C>` private/not part of Entity API.